SM-125F/gittiles/README.md

 # Gittiles
-A little tool that visualized github commit messages using the [Google Trends thing](https://www.google.com/trends/hottrends/visualize?pn=p51) for the INF-3200 course the fall of 2014.
+A little tool we used to visualize commit messages using the [Google Trends thing](https://www.google.com/trends/hottrends/visualize?pn=p51) for the INF-3200 course the fall of 2014.
 The original commit messages have been removed from this repository.